chris-dworschak/disastr.api/README.md

 This package provides functionality to access and manage the application programming interface (API) of the [United Nations Office for the Coordination of Humanitarian Affairs’ (OCHA) ReliefWeb disaster events](https://reliefweb.int/disasters/).
+It requires a minimal number of dependencies.
 The function `disastr.api()` makes it easy to retrieve a user-defined sample of disaster events from ReliefWeb, enabling a seamless integration of regular data updates into the research work flow.

 ## Installation